-- 7. Users must keep all account information and passwords on file with the designated school district official.
+- (1) such information is classified by the school district as directory information and verification is made that the school district has not received notice from a parent/guardian or eligible student that such information is not to be designated as directory information in accordance with Policy 515; or - (2) such information is not classified by the school district as directory information but written consent for release of the information to be posted has been obtained from a parent/guardian or eligible student in accordance with Policy 515. - c.
+These prohibitions specifically prohibit a user from utilizing the school district system to post personal information about a user or another individual on social networks, including, but not limited to, social networks such as "MySpace" and "Facebook." - 7.
+Users must keep all account information and passwords on file with the designated school district official.
 Users will not attempt to gain unauthorized access to the school district system or any other system through the school district system, attempt to log in through another person's account, or use computer accounts, access codes, or network identification other than those assigned to the user.
 Messages and records on the school district system may not be encrypted without the permission of appropriate school authorities. - 8.
 Users will not use the school district system to violate copyright laws or usage licensing agreements, or otherwise to use another person's property without the person's prior approval or proper citation, including the downloading or exchanging of pirated software or copying software to or from any school computer, and will not plagiarize works they find on the Internet. - 9.
-Users will not use the school districts system for conducting business, for unauthorized commercial purposes or for financial gain unrelated to the mission of the school district.
-Users will not use the school districts system to purchase goods or services of personal use without authorization from the appropriate school district official.
+Users will not use the school district system for conducting business, for unauthorized commercial purposes, or for financial gain unrelated to the mission of the school district.
+Users will not use the school district system to offer or provide goods or services or for product advertisement.
+Users will not use the school district system to purchase goods or services for personal use without authorization from the appropriate school district official.

-B. If a user inadvertently accesses unacceptable materials or an unacceptable Internet site, the user shall immediately disclose the inadvertent access to an appropriate school district official.
+- B. A student or employee engaging in the foregoing unacceptable uses of the Internet when off school district premises also may be in violation of this policy as well as other school district policies.
+Examples of such violations include, but are not limited to, situations where the school district system is compromised or if a school district employee or student is negatively impacted.
+If the school district receives a report of an unacceptable use originating from a non-school computer or resource, the school district may investigate such reports to the best of its ability.
+Students or employees may be subject to disciplinary action for such conduct, including, but not limited to, suspension or cancellation of the use or access to the school district computer system and the Internet and discipline under other appropriate school district policies, including suspension, expulsion, exclusion, or termination of employment. - C. If a user inadvertently accesses unacceptable materials or an unacceptable Internet site, the user shall immediately disclose the inadvertent access to an appropriate school district official.
 In the case of a school district employee, the immediate disclosure shall be to the employee's immediate supervisor and/or the building administrator.
 This disclosure may serve as a defense against an allegation that the user has intentionally violated this policy.
 In certain rare instances, a user also may access otherwise unacceptable materials if necessary to complete an assignment and if done with the prior approval of and with appropriate guidance from the appropriate teacher or, in the case of a school district employee, the building administrator.